blynkkk/blynkkk.github.io/BlynkServer.md

         https.port=7443

++ Comma separated list of users allowed to create new accounts.
+Leave it empty if no restrictions are required.

+        allowed.users.list=allowed1@gmail.com,allowed2@gmail.com

-### Enabling mail on Local server
+### Enabling sending e-mails from Local server
-In order to enable mail notifications on Local server you need to provide own mail credentials.
+In order to enable e-mail notifications on Local server you need to provide your  e-mail credentials.
 To do that you need to create file "mail.properties" within same folder where server.jar is.
 Mail properties:

 ```